TonyViT/ViveFocusAR/README.md

 * The camera stream is distorted: undistortion, like the one used in the passthrough, should be applied;
 * The shown stream appears as letterboxed, since it doesn't fill all the field of view of the user: this is because the camera frames have a landscape orientation, while the screen for each eyes is portrait.
 You can mitigate this issue by increasing the zoom factor in the ARBackground script, but this can lead to bad depth perception (objects appears as zoomed);
 * The program is computational heavy;
+* AR objects don't appear completely fixed in space;
 * There may be issues when the program gets suspended and then resumed;
-* There may be problems when showcasing UI elements in your application.
+* There may be problems when showcasing UI elements in your application;
+* At time of writing, Vive Wave programs don't work with Unity 2018.

 ## Authors